oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

   as shown in the previous example.

 ### Install the WebLogic domain resource conversion webhook
+By default, the WebLogic domain resource conversion webhook is automatically installed the first time an operator is installed in a cluster, and removed the first time an operator is uninstalled.
+If you are using multiple operators, or want to be able to create or alter domains even when no operator's are running, then you will need to fine tune this life-cycle.
 Refer to [install the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#install-the-conversion-webhook" >}}) section for the conversion webhook installation details.

 ### Set up domain namespaces